UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 **Troy:** Yeah.
 I think that once everyone wrapped their heads around this concept, it opened the floodgates of everyone being okay; yeah, this makes much sense.
 The big thing is everyone always wonders how we're going to get the marketplace to take over without doing stuff that puts us in a weird gray area with the law.
 I'm in full support of this idea, too.
 Once we all saw it and started thinking about it, it seemed like a no-brainer.

-**Add Speaker:** I've been here in Universal Marketplace, and I'm excited about it, and I intend to be one of those dope artists that do come over that Zach was speaking about.
-Yeah, I have some successful pieces on OpenSea, and I just know the people behind all of this are wizards, so, yeah, I'm excited for that.
+**Gbergphoto:** I've been here in Universal Marketplace, and I'm excited about it, and I intend to be one of those dope artists that do come over that Zach was speaking about.
+Yeah, I have some successful pieces on OpenSea, and I just know the people behind all of this are wizards, so, yeah, I'm excited for that. 🧙

-**Tyler:** Nice.
+**Troy:** Nice.

 **Nick:** Who's talking?
 So that we know, because it doesn't bring you to the top or anything.
 Awesome.

-**Add Speaker:** Hey Now

 **Tyler:** Also, just so everyone knows a lot when I say that those four buckets were inspired by what was in that forum post.
 We just internalized it and put it into the short, medium and long term.
 I think they're all important.
 So I don't want to make it sound like we read all that and didn't listen and just doing our own thing.
 We wrapped everything that was said that was really good ideas into a workable format.
-That's reasonabl and destroys point.

 So, first of all, thank you all for contributing because it helped us formulate a plan.
 And to Troy's point, it's not even about the legality of looks.
 It's that what they're doing is not real.
 It's not taking any volume away from OpenSea.
 So what's the point?
 It put us into sketchy regulatory waters, and we want to be building this for I don't know how long I'm going to live, but it's not effective.
 If it was very effective, we need to take it ultimately; it's still a DAO people could vote in.

 And essentially, it's not our decision.
-Right.
-The issue, though, is that it's not.
-So on top of it, there are numerous red flags about it.
-So we, fortunately, were able to see through SOS and Looks that mode only works optically.
-So let's come up with something that works.
+The issue, though, is that it's not ideal.
+There are numerous red flags about it.
+So we, fortunately, were able to see through SOS and Looksrare— they only work optically.
+So let's come up with something that works properly.
 That's what we're going for here to build.
 Are we going to take over all of the OpenSeas volumes?
 Probably not in the first year, but we need to take enough of it.
 And yeah, Ponzinomics are probably not the way to do it as we've seen; we have something much more sustainable.

 **Ryan:** We're more interested in effective incentives that create a healthy marketplace and not 2 minutes of marketing hype because we're doing volume that will not last long.
 That's my two cents.